 - The headache is usually on one side of the head, typically at the front or side.
 Sometimes it is on both sides of the head.
-Sometimes it starts on one side, and then spreads all over the head.
+Sometimes it starts on one side and then spreads all over the head.
 The pain is moderate or severe and is often described as throbbing or pulsating.
 Movements of the head may make it worse.
-It often begins in the morning, but may begin at any time of the day or night.
-Typically, it gradually gets worse and peaks after 2-12 hours, then gradually eases off.
+It often begins in the morning but may begin at any time of the day or night.
+Typically, it gradually becomes worse and peaks after 2-12 hours, then gradually eases off.
 However, it can last from 4 to 72 hours.

 - Other migraine symptoms that are common:

 - Being sick (vomiting).